Do you want to prevent bots from submitting your forms?

 Here’s what your hCaptcha-enabled form looks like on the frontend:

 And that’s it!
-We’ve shown you how to prevent bots from filling out your forms using 4 different CAPTCHA tools.
+We’ve shown you how to prevent bots from filling out your forms using CAPTCHAs and CAPTCHA alternatives.
+One or two of these methods should help to reduce bot attacks on your site.

 Next, Apply Web Form Design Best Practices